-Recently there have been several reports that have re-analyzed previous studies and come to somewhat contradictory recommendations about calcium and vitamin D. One is from the the U.S. Preventive Services Task Force and another from the American College of Physicians Journal Club, both based on an analysis by Chung.
+Several reports that have re-analyzed previous studies and come to somewhat contradictory recommendations about calcium and vitamin D. One is from the the U.S. Preventive Services Task Force and another from the American College of Physicians Journal Club, both based on an analysis by Chung.
 The study found only a modest benefit on fractures with combinations of calcium and vitamin D. The USPSTF draft recommendation is mostly about vitamin D, and says that low doses of vitamin D with or with our supplements does not prevent cancer or fractures.
 However, they still recommend it to prevent falls.
 Meanwhile the Institute of Medicine recommends that women should take 1200mg of calcium a day (total amount including food) for best bone health.
 The European Society for Clinical and Economic Aspects of Osteoporosis recommends a calcium intake of 1000mg/day (Rizzoli, 2014)

 Nutrition LabelsFood labels show the amount of calcium per serving.
 These are based on the RDA of 1000mg/day.
 Add a zero to the %RDA for calcium to calculate the mg of calcium.
 For example, this label from a yogurt container shows that the calcium is 25% of the RDA, which is 250mg.

 The U.S. Department of Agriculture has a very detailed list of foods containing calcium, ranked in order of calcium content.
 Here is the pdf file of the foods with calcium.
 Just be aware that some sources do not have bioavailable calcium, and some of the serving sizes are larger than usual.

 You can also check calcium content of any food by searching the UDSA Nutrient Data Laboratory.

-Here is a simple list you can print: Calcium content or with illustrations.
+Here is a simple list you can print: calcium content of some foods.

-This figure shows amount of ELEMENTAL calcium per tablet.
-Sometimes the labels are confusing; they either give the calcium per serving instead of per tablet, or they give the amount of calcium carbonate instead of elemental calcium.
-For example, the label on Citracal caplets says each serving contains 630 mg of calcium, but a serving is 2 tablets so each one has 315 mg of calcium.
+This table shows amount of ELEMENTAL calcium per tablet.
+Sometimes the labels are confusing; they give the calcium per serving instead of per tablet.
+For example, the label on Citracal caplets says each serving contains 630 mg of calcium, but a serving is 2 tablets so each pill has 315mg of calcium.
 TUMS labels are also confusing; the number is the weight of the pill, not the amount of calcium.
 Therefore, regular TUMS weighs 500mg and contains 200mg of calcium; extra-strength TUMS weighs 750mg and contains 300mg of calcium, and ultra TUMS weighs 1000mg and contains 400mg of calcium.